swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   ///
   /// If `x` is `+/-significand * 2**exponent`, then `x.binade` is
   /// `+/- 2**exponent`; i.e. the floating point number with the same sign
-  /// and exponent, but a significand of 1.0. var binade: Self { get }
+  /// and exponent, but with a significand of 1.0. var binade: Self { get }

   /// The number of bits required to represent significand.